McStasMcXtrace/semsans/README.md

 # BEP

 Repository for my thesis project.
-The goal is to develop SEMSANS instruments at cold neutron sources to probe the sub-$\mu$m range and this repository will contain the relevant simulations.
+The goal is to develop SEMSANS instruments at cold neutron sources to probe the sub-micron range and this repository will contain the relevant simulations.

 ## Installation